 As a Federation we are committed to promoting the welfare, safety and personal development of our students.
-Consequently, we realise the importance of staying up-to-date with the latest safeguarding advice and guidance issued by the government (Keeping Children Safe in Education, September 2018; Working Together to Safeguard Children, July 2018; Prevent Duty Guidance, July 2015; and Female Genital Mutilation Risk and Safeguarding, January 2017)
+Consequently, we realise the importance of staying up-to-date with the latest safeguarding advice and guidance issued by the government (Keeping Children Safe in Education, September 2023; Working Together to Safeguard Children, July 2018 (updates in December 2020 and July 2022); Prevent Duty Guidance, July 2015 (updates in April 2021); and Female Genital Mutilation Risk and Safeguarding, January 2017)

 The Federation Safeguarding Policy clearly sets out our approach to dealing with safeguarding issues and is based on the core values of Prevention, Protection and Support.
 This overarching policy is complemented by the College specific policy.

 We would like to take this opportunity to remind you of the safeguarding procedures which exist within the Federation.
 The Federation ensures that all staff (including temporary, supply, volunteers and peripatetic renew their safeguarding training annually.
 This means that their knowledge is fresh and up-to-date in what can be a complex and fast moving area of education.
 The training makes explicit reference to:

 - Our systems which support safeguarding, including the staff Safer Code of Conduct, the role of the designated safeguarding lead (DSL), the Behaviour Management Policy, and the safeguarding response to children who go missing from education

 - The early help process (known locally as the common assessment framework) and their role in it, including identifying emerging problems, liaising with the DSL, and sharing information with other professionals to support early identification and assessment

 - The process for making referrals to local authority children’s social care and for statutory assessments that may follow a referral, including the role they might be expected to play